Hugolyu/MyCV/README.md

 # Honggang Lyu ' CV 🥰

-This template was forked by [Xin-Hui Xie](https://github.com/xxh87)
+This template was forked from [Xin-Hui Xie](https://github.com/xxh87)